kt32291/tablexi_challenge/README.md

 ## Instructions

-To find the combinations you can afford with Katie's Badass Menu Calculator, clone this repo.
+To find the food combinations you can afford with Katie's Badass Menu Calculator, clone this repo.
 Navigate into the directory and run:

 ```ruby tablexi_challenge.rb```